shawngraham/cdh2020/content/en/tutorials/regex.md

 Sam Houston, A. B. Roman, October 29 1842
 Isaac Van Zandt, Anson Jones, January 11 1843
 ```
 The change doesn't look like much, and you might think to yourself, 'hey, I could just do that by hand'.
-You could but it'd take you ages, and if you made a mistake somewhere, are you sure you could do this consistently, for a couple of hours at a time?
+You could but it'd take you ages, are you sure you could do this consistently, for a couple of hours at a time?
 Probably not.
+If you made a mistake somewhere, you'd likely never notice...
 Your time is better spent figuring out the search and replace patterns, and then setting your machine loose to implement it.

 1. We will use the `curl` command at the command prompt to grab the file; this is a related command to wget whom you've already met.
-Mac users should already have this installed; Windows users can open up Anaconda PowerShell and type `conda install -c anaconda curl` to get it.
+Mac users should already have this installed; Windows users can open up Anaconda command prompt and type `conda install -c anaconda curl` to get it.

 2. At the command line, type the following curl command: